survivejs/react-book/manuscript/04_implementing_notes.md

 ## Removing Notes

 We are still missing one vital functionality.
 It would be nice to be able to remove notes.
 We could implement a button per `Note` and trigger the logic using that.
-We can also achieve this easily by extending edit.
-I'm opting for that as it's easier to implement.
+It will look a little rough initially but we will style it later.

-If we want the laziest possible solution, we can just remove a `Note` when the user erases the entry.
-This might not be the best UX but it's enough for this demonstration.
+As before we'll need to define some logic on `App` level.
+Removing a note can be achieved by first looking for a `Note` to remove based on id.
+After we know which `Note` to remove we can construct a new state without it.

 **app/components/App.jsx**